SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 **SEQR server**
 SEQR backend performing the service and the APIs.

+**SEQR Tab**
+SEQR Tab is the name of the mobile cash register that Seamless provides to merchants who do not use a cash register directly integrated with SEQR.

-**SEQR Services**
+**SEQR Ticketing**
+The SEQR offer to merchants to provide payments for tickets, such as in public transport.

+**Services**
-The SEQR third-party service interface provides merchants and service providers possibilities to deliver services and shopping experiences directly into the SEQR app.
+An external service provider that has integrated their service into SEQR app in order to deliver services and shopping experiences directly in SEQR app for payment with SEQR.
+Example is the Parking service.

 **SEQR user**
 The consumer paying goods with SEQR.